diicellman/dspy-rag-fastapi/README.md

-# FastAPI Wrapper for DSPy
+# Full-Stack DSPy Application with FastAPI and Streamlit

 ## Introduction

-This project is a [FastAPI](https://github.com/tiangolo/fastapi) wrapper designed to integrate with the [DSPy](https://github.com/stanfordnlp/dspy) framework developed by StanfordNLP, offering a straightforward example of building a FastAPI backend with DSPy capabilities.
-Uniquely, this implementation is fully local, utilizing [Ollama](https://github.com/ollama/ollama) for both the language and embedding models, [Chroma DB](https://github.com/chroma-core/chroma) for vector storage, and [Arize Phoenix](https://github.com/Arize-ai/phoenix) for an observability layer.
-This setup ensures that all operations, from querying to data storage, are performed on the local machine without the need for external cloud services, enhancing privacy and data security.
+This project is a full-stack application designed to leverage natural language processing capabilities entirely locally and to integrate with the [DSPy](https://github.com/stanfordnlp/dspy) framework developed by StanfordNLP.
+It features a [FastAPI](https://github.com/tiangolo/fastapi) backend for processing and a [Streamlit](https://streamlit.io) frontend for interactive user interfaces.
+This implementation is fully local, integrating cutting-edge technologies such as [Ollama](https://github.com/ollama/ollama) for language and embedding models, [Chroma DB](https://github.com/chroma-core/chroma) for vector storage, and [Arize Phoenix](https://github.com/Arize-ai/phoenix) for observability.
+This setup ensures all operations, from processing to data storage, are executed on the local machine, enhancing privacy, data security, and ease of use.

 ## Features

-- **Local Execution**: Everything runs on your local machine, ensuring data privacy and security.
-No external cloud services are involved.
+- **Fully Local Execution**: Ensures privacy and security by running all processes on your local machine without external dependencies.
-- **Ollama Integration**: Leverages Ollama with the phi-2 language model and nomic embedding model by default.
-However, now with configurable LLM support, allowing users to specify the desired language model in the .env file or Docker Compose file.
+- **Ollama Integration**: Leverages the powerful Ollama for language and embedding models.
-- **Chroma DB for Vector Storage**: Uses Chroma DB for efficient and scalable vector storage, facilitating fast and accurate retrieval of information.
+- **Chroma DB Vector Storage**: Utilizes Chroma DB for efficient, scalable vector storage, enabling quick and precise information retrieval.
-- **Arize Phoenix**: Incorporates Arize Phoenix for observability, offering real-time monitoring and analytics to track and improve model performance and system health.
+- **Arize Phoenix Observability**: Integrates Arize Phoenix for real-time monitoring and analytics, aiding in performance improvement and system health tracking.
-- **Zero-shot-query**: Allows users to perform zero-shot queries using DSPy through a simple GET request.
-- **Compiled-query**: Enables the compilation of queries for optimized execution, accessible via GET.
-- **Compile-program**: Offers an interface for compiling DSPy programs through a POST request, facilitating more complex interactions with the language model.
+- **FastAPI Backend**: Offers robust and scalable API endpoints for interacting with the NLP models and performing various queries and compilations.
+- **Streamlit Frontend**: Provides an intuitive and interactive UI for users to easily interact with the backend services, improving the overall user experience.

 ## Architecture

-The FastAPI wrapper integrates DSPy with Ollama, Arize Phoenix and Chroma DB in a seamless manner, providing a robust backend for applications requiring advanced natural language processing and data retrieval capabilities.
-Here's how the components interact within our local setup:
+This full-stack application combines the DSPy Framework with Ollama, Arize Phoenix, and Chroma DB in a cohesive ecosystem.
+Here's a brief overview of the system components:

-- **DSPy Framework**: Handles the optimization of language model prompts and weights, offering a sophisticated interface for programming with language models.
+- **DSPy Framework**: Serves as the core for language model interactions, offering advanced NLP capabilities.
-- **Ollama**: Serves as the backend for both the language model and the embedding model, enabling powerful and efficient natural language understanding and generation.
+- **Ollama**: Acts as the backend engine for language understanding and generation.
-- **Chroma DB**: Acts as the vector store, allowing for efficient storage and retrieval of high-dimensional data vectors, which is crucial for tasks such as semantic search and similarity matching.
+- **Chroma DB**: Provides efficient vector storage solutions, essential for NLP tasks like semantic search.
-- **Arize Phoenix**: Phoenix makes your DSPy applications observable by visualizing the underlying structure of each call to your compiled DSPy module.

-This local setup not only enhances data security and privacy but also provides developers with a flexible and powerful environment for building advanced NLP applications.
+- **Arize Phoenix**: Enhances visibility into the application's performance and health.
+- **FastAPI**: Facilitates the backend logic, handling API requests and responses.
+- **Streamlit**: Creates the frontend interface, enabling users to engage with the backend services visually.

 ## Installation